dkbalachandar/effective-java-notes/README.md

 #### Item 2: Consider a builder when faced with many constructor parameters
 Static factories and constructors have some limitation and they do not scale well to large number of optional parameters.
 So, we may use any one of the below options.
-1. Telescoping constructor pattern – provide a constructor with only required parameters, another one with a single optional parameter, a third with two optional parameters and so on.
+1.Telescoping constructor pattern – provide a constructor with only required parameters, another one with a single optional parameter, a third with two optional parameters and so on.
 It still works but its harder to read it.
-2. JavaBean pattern – Create a parameter less constructor and then call the setter methods to set the required parameters and each optional parameter.
+2.JavaBean pattern – Create a parameter less constructor and then call the setter methods to set the required parameters and each optional parameter.
 A JavaBean may be in an inconsistent state partway through its construction and also it prevents the possibility of making a class immutable.
-3. Builder Pattern - Combines the safety of the telescoping pattern and the readability of JavaBean pattern.
+3.Builder Pattern - Combines the safety of the telescoping pattern and the readability of JavaBean pattern.
 In order to create an object, we have to create Builder class.
 So, the cost of creating builder class is the disadvantage here.
 It’s good when constructors or static factories would have more than a handful of parameters

 #### Item 3: Enforce the singleton property with a private constructor or an enum type

+There are different ways to create singletons.
 We can create a private constructor in the class and static factory method to return an instance of that class.
 We can throw an exception in the private constructor if client code access it through reflections.

 ````